Ray Mercer vs. Larry Holmes: The Fight

 Through the early portion of the fight, Mercer and Holmes were both aggressive and traded punches, though Mercer was able to land his punches more effectively and at a higher frequency.
 Mercer continued to be the aggressor in the second round and spent most of the round on the attack.
 Towards the end of the round, Holmes stood with his back against one of the corners and was able to land a few right hands to Mercer's head while using that strategy.
 By the third round, Holmes had fully embraced the defensive strategy and continued to fight with his back against the ropes for the remainder of the fight.
 Mercer would continue to attack Holmes in the corner with several combinations, but Holmes would counter with some combinations of his own.
 In the fourth, Holmes would circle around Mercer in an effort to pace himself and not burn himself out by trading punches with the younger and stronger Mercer.
 Holmes then spent almost the entire fifth round with his back against the corner where he landed some good shots on Mercer, who by then seemed to have tired of Holmes unorthodox strategy and was not landing as much as he had in the earlier rounds.
-Mercer would continue to struggle with Holmes' defense for the rest of the fight and by the later rounds, was seemingly more fatigued then Holmes.
+Mercer would continue to struggle with Holmes' defense for the rest of the fight and by the later rounds was seemingly more fatigued than Holmes.
 The fight went the full 12 rounds with neither man picking up a knockdown.
 As such, the fight went to the scorecards, and with scores of 117–112, 117–111 and 115–113, Larry Holmes was declared the winner by unanimous decision.

 Holmes later claimed that he had fought Mercer in spite of having a detached retina.